10 Days in Japan: Itinerary, What to Do & Where to Go

 Where to Stay in Tokyo

-Narrowing your search to the areas within walking distance (or a short metro ride) of Shibuya, Shinjuku or Ginza is a good idea.
-These districts offer the best entertainment and dining options and are well connected to the rest of the city by public transportation.
+Narrowing your search to the areas within walking distance (or a short metro ride) of Shibuya, Shinjuku, or Ginza is a good idea.
+These districts offer excellent entertainment and dining options and are well-connected to the rest of the city by public transportation.
 Here are a few ideas:

 • The Prime Pod GINZA TOKYO: Looking for a compromise between comfort and budget?
 Try out one of Tokyo’s famous capsule hotels!
 This centrally-located capsule hotel is a good choice close to the action.